Pylons/pyramid/docs/narr/templates.rst

 templating engine complies with the `Zope Page Template
 <http://wiki.zope.org/ZPT/FrontPage>`_ template specification.
 While
-``z3c.pt`` doesn't implement the METAL specification (feature or drawback, depending on your viewpoint,) it is significantly faster.
+``z3c.pt`` doesn't implement the METAL specification (feature or drawback, depending on your viewpoint), it is significantly faster.
 And faster, of course, is the zen of :mod:`repoze.bfg`.

 Given a template named ``foo.html`` in a directory in your application